Homezies Pest Control

 Here are the main types of caddisflies based on larval construction behavior:

-These larvae construct portable cases from materials like sand, twigs, leaf fragments, or shell particles, held together with silk.
-Each species tends to use specific materials, and the shape of the case can help with identification.
-Families: Limnephilidae, Leptoceridae, Helicopsychidae.
+Case-Making Caddisflies (Case-Builders) — These larvae construct portable cases from materials like sand, twigs, leaf fragments, or shell particles, held together with silk.
+Families include Limnephilidae, Leptoceridae, and Helicopsychidae.

-These species build fixed silk retreats or nets in flowing water to trap organic particles for food.
-Their larvae remain anchored in these shelters and filter feed.
-Families: Hydropsychidae, Philopotamidae, Polycentropodidae.
+Net-Spinning Caddisflies (Retreat-Makers) — These species build fixed silk retreats or nets in flowing water to trap organic particles for food.
+Families include Hydropsychidae, Philopotamidae, and Polycentropodidae.

-These larvae create small, rounded cases resembling a coin purse, typically from silk and fine detritus.
-The cases are often flattened and carried around as they move.
+Purse-Case Makers — These larvae create small, rounded cases resembling a coin purse, typically from silk and fine detritus.
 Family: Glossosomatidae.

 Caddisfly Removal Services